jacabenga/Dangermond_Preserve_HSI_SSL/README.md

 ## Median reflectance: signature of Vegetation Communities

-This section contains plots of the median spectral signature for each vegetation comunity. https://jacabenga.github.io/Dangermond_Preserve_HSI_SSL/#7/34.510/-120.422
+This section contains plots of the median spectral signature for each [vegetation community](https://jacabenga.github.io/Dangermond_Preserve_HSI_SSL/#7/34.510/-120.422).

 <details>